 Special Course Fees

 A course may have special course fees.
 Please refer to the class schedule to view any special course fees.
+To learn how to locate a fee in the schedule, visit the KnowledgeBase.

 Taking Courses Pass-Fail